ArgonDesign/alogic/doc/srams.md

   storage.write(10'd87, 16'h0123);
 ```

-Given that the read data of an SRAM is registered, reading data from SRAMs
+Given that the read data of an SRAM is registered, initiating a read and
+accessing the data must be done as separate instructions.

-is slightly more involved.
-The `.read` method is provided the initiate a read
-access.
-This has the following signature:
+The `.read` method is provided to initiate a read access.
+This has the following
+signature:

 ```
   void read(uint($clog2(<depth>)) addr);